gmcninch-tufts/2024-Sp-Math190/course-pages/Math190--course-syllabus.md

 - *weekly problem sets*,

-  Problem sets will be collected weekly on *Fridays*.
+  Since the class meets on Mondays and Wednesdays, problem sets will be collected weekly on *Fridays*.
 [Here is the planned collection schedule](/course-pages/Math190--Assignments--AY2023-2024spring.html).

   The problems will be posted on the course website, and your